btoll/benjamintoll.com/content/post/unsharing_namespaces_part_one.md

 Wait, what?!?
 In addition to the mount point created by the process that we expected to see (the last one listed), we also see all of the other of the host's mount points.
 What is going on here?

-Well, it's because the mount information for each process is contained in `/proc` within each PID's directory entry, as we've seen above.
-And, because we haven't unshared the `pid` namespace **and** (most importantly) created the process in its own `chroot`, its view of the world will still be that of its parent, and it will get all of its mount information from `/proc` on the host.
+Well, it's because the mount information for each process is contained in `procfs` within each `pid`'s directory entry, as we've seen above.
+And, because we haven't unshared the `pid` namespace **and** (most importantly) created the process in its own `chroot`, its view of the world will still be that of its parent, and it will get all of its mount information from `procfs` on the host.

 > Of course, running the `mount` command in the "container" will also list all of the host's mounts for the same reason.